 In the current meta Fiora is viable mainly on her sustain from lifesteal.
 Since bramble is very popular, your healing will be cut a good amount, but a soraka can help keep Fiora healthy overall.
 Fioras parry stun can be chained into soraka stun as well.

 Champion Build Guide

-My name is Anoying bro5, I've gotten about 1.5 million mastery points on Fiora in this season alone and I have done extensive research on her mechanics and what makes her successful in the competitive scene.
-League of Legends has been a part of my life for about 6 years now and I have never been a one-trick before playing Fiora.
+My name is Anoying bro5, I've gotten about 1.5 million mastery points on Fiora and I have done extensive research on her mechanics and what makes her successful in the competitive scene.
+League of Legends has been a part of my life for about 8 years now and I have never been a one-trick before playing Fiora.
 My previous playstyle and champion pool were very diluted and I would find myself jumping from one champion to another which is highly ill-advised if you plan on climbing to higher ranks.
 My main goal in streaming and making this guide is to help others learn how to play Fiora better, as well as improve the general macro of my viewers.

 If you would like to see me play and ask any questions regarding Fiora or any macros, feel free to ask me on my Twitch stream here.
-I often spend a lot of time looking at viewers op.gg and giving some insight and answering as many questions as I can!
+I often spend a lot of time looking at viewers' op.gg and giving some insight and answering as many questions as I can!
 You can also get the opportunity for free coaching if you watch my stream!

-If you are not interested in streams then you can check out my youtube channel here to see some funny stream highlights, or get the occasional coaching video!
+If you are not interested in streams then you can check out my youtube channel here to see funny stream highlights, informational videos, or get the occasional coaching video!

 If you want updates as to when I am live and talk with other Fiora members, feel free to join my discord server here.